If the audience hates ads, what does the future of digital advertising look like?OliverLuft

 Standard ad formats

 Independent of the PageFair collective, Google is working on an ad-blocking solution of its own – this is anticipated for launch next year.
-Many hope Google, with its sizable heft when it comes to digital advertising, can come up with a solution that represents a definitive move beyond the current impasse.
+Many hope Google, with its sizeable heft when it comes to digital advertising, can come up with a solution that represents a definitive move beyond the current impasse.

 It might well be that a technological solution is better than a set of rules or guidelines.
 Whatever the solution, leading Google executives have spoken publicly about the need for the online advertising industry to find a unified answer to the problem.